hsuonsivu/hsupublic/3d-models/README.md

 I mostly use OpenSCAD for modeling, it will export STL.
 As I use hull() a lot, these might be difficult to import to other cad programs.
 Some of the models are really slow in OpenSCAD, so use F6 (or whatever in your computer) to render before changing viewing angle.
+Make sure you have manifold as backend (Advanced options).
+Many models also need textmetrics (Features/textmetrics) and other libraries.
+Later models are usually rotated for printing.

 Please return improvements to me to be included in the main distribution.